mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 Python Algorithms
 #################

+- New algorithm :ref:`FindFiles <algm-FindFiles>` provides quick filtering of nexus files based on criteria imposed on metadata.

 Bug Fixes
 ---------
 - Scripts generated from history including algorithms that added dynamic properties at run time (for example Fit, and Load) will not not include those dynamic properties in their script.
 This means they will execute without warnings.